translate/translate/docs/development/developers.rst

 helper functions for pofilter.  pofilters main task is to check for errors in PO or XLIFF files.
 Here are the helper file and their descriptions.

-* autocorrect.py -- when using --autocorrect it will attempt some basic corrections found in this file
+* autocorrect.py -- when using :opt:`--autocorrect` it will attempt some basic
+  corrections found in this file
 * checks.py -- the heart.
-This contains: the actual checks and their error reports, and defined variables and accelerators for eg --mozilla
+This contains: the actual checks and their error reports, and defined variables and accelerators for e.g, :opt:`--mozilla`
 * decorations.py -- various helper functions to identify accelerators,
   variables and markers
 * helpers.py -- functions used by the tests